antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 * Local resources support
 * Copy-paste between containers
 * Various bug fixes and improvements
-* Shipping as a part of Visual Studio: you no longer need to install .NET Core Windows Forms designer separately, now it is a part of Visual Studio and is released and available with each Visual Studio Preview version
+* Shipping with Visual Studio: you no longer need to install .NET Core Windows Forms designer separately.
+It is now a part of Visual Studio and a new version is released with each Visual Studio Preview version.

 ![Windows Forms designer](designer.png)